Labradoodle vs Goldendoodle – it’s a tough choice! These popular Poodle mixes are similar sizes, with similar coats and temperaments.

 If you get a Goldendoodle or Labradoodle that has been improperly socialized, definitely consider behavioral training, as their large size and strong jaws can cause nasty injuries.
 Positive reinforcement works best for these mixes.

-Labradoodle Vs Goldendoodle Exercise
+Labradoodle Vs Goldendoodle Exercise Needs

 Both mixes require a high level of activity, making either a good fit for active owners.
 Both will benefit from long walks, hikes, or swims.